DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-View-list.md

 ## Import/Export excel file

-If you have several viewa created in the project, this tool makes editing much easier.
-Export an excel file, edit it the name as you wish, then import it into SheetGen and update the views.
+If you have several views created in the project, this tool makes editing much easier.
+Export an Excel file, edit it to the name as you wish, then import it into SheetGen and update the views.

 ![SheetGen export view](../../assets\images\SG-Vl-ExportExcel.png)